 - Pain, numbness, and tingling in the shoulders, arms, or hands

 In the event that a patient is exhibiting any of these symptoms, a physician likely will complete a physical examination and may recommend an MRI or CT scan to ensure a correct diagnosis.
 Typically, once foraminal stenosis is identified in the cervical spine, a physician will attempt to manage the symptoms with a conservative treatment plan.
 Surgical intervention is only recommended when physical therapy, bed rest and painkillers have proven ineffective, or the patient’s symptoms are debilitating or dangerous.

 If surgical treatment is required, contact Laser Spine Institute to learn about a procedure known as a foraminotomy.
 This minimally invasive, outpatient procedure is used to widen the foramen and decompress the nerve.
 This form of spine surgery is a more effective alternative to traditional open back surgery.
-Please contact Laser Spine Institute today for a complimentary review of your MRI or CT scan.
+Please contact Laser Spine Institute today for your MRI or CT scan review.